cshah13/baltimore-water-supply/README.md

 ## Business Answer

 The cluster analysis, time series analysis, and geospatial analysis compared different water stations throughout Baltimore.
 Based on the cluster analysis, a majority of water stations contain 1-2 mg/L of nitrate/nitrite/nitrogen (Cluster 2).
 Based on the data provided by the EPA in the background information, these levels are below the legal limit of 10 PPM (mg/L).
 However, the levels are above the national average which is below 1 mg/L and are around the state average of 1.5 mg/L. Cluster 1 has nitrate/nitrite/nitrogen between 0-1 mg/L which is below the legal, national, and state levels.
 Cluster 3 is below the legal level, but it is above the state and national averages.
 All water stations in Baltimore exceed the 0.14 mg/L that was set by the Environmental Working Group.
 The geospatial analysis reveals that most water stations with nitrate/nitrite/nitrogen levels >1.99ppm are located in census tracts with high median household income ($60,000+) compared to most water stations with nitrate/nitrite/nitrogen levels <1.99ppm located in census tracts with lower median household income ($20,000-$40,000).

+Our findings suggest that the overall level of nitrate/nitrite/nitrogen in the Baltimore water supply has hovered about the average over the 24 years covered in the analysis.
+While the cluster 2 stations have consistently exhibited higher nitrate/nitrite/nitrogen levels than cluster 1 stations, the graphs suggest that a few anomoulous observations may be driving the high cluster 3 average.
+Additional research will be needed to identify the cause of the spikes in nitrate/nitrite/nitrogen level observed at various points for cluster 3.

 This information is useful to scientists who are regulating water quality and identifying toxic contaminents.
 Further analysis is needed to identify if the legal limit of nitrate/nitrite/nitrogen is actually the safe limit; the state and national averages are much lower than the legal limit, so safety measures should be analyzed beyond this project.
 Scientists can take this information to test the water in Cluster 3 to identify any potential hazards due to the higher nitrate/nitrite/nitrogen levels in comparison to other water staions in Baltimore.
 Since all water stations analyzed were above the recommended amount provided by the Environmental Working Group, the government can take this information to work to make a change to decrease the levels of nitrate/nitrite/nitrogen levels in Baltimore water sources.
 This analysis can be conducted again with different chemicals to further analyze the components of the water.
 Additionally, further research to examine structural differences in water stations in high median household income census tracts compared to lower median household income census tracts may provide useful guidance for improving water system infrastructure and general knowledge regarding water safety for Baltimore residents.